WCCF Board

 Attorney Lars Lange is a native of Berlin, Germany and lives on a small farm near Marianna, PA.

-In addition to his law degree from the University of Pittsburgh, he earned a bachelor degree in Mining Engineering from Penn State University, and a Master’s Degree in International Business Management from Point Park University.
+He holds a law degree from the University of Pittsburgh, a bachelor’s degree in Mining Engineering from Penn State University, and a master’s degree in International Business Management from Point Park University.
+He currently practices at Summit Legal Aid.

 Kim A. Mariscotti